open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/manual.md

 Before any other module in your application is loaded, you must initialize the SDK.
-If you fail to initialize the SDK or initialize it too late, no-op implementations will be provided to any library which acquires a tracer or meter from the API.
+If you fail to initialize the SDK or initialize it too late, no-op implementations will be provided to any library that acquires a tracer or meter from the API.

 <!-- prettier-ignore-start -->